-After-hours lighting guidelines will determine the school's approach to how lighting operates.
-The approach to after-hours lighting will be influenced by each school's individual circumstances.
+After hours lighting guidelines will determine the school's approach to if and/or how much lighting operates during night time hours.
+Like the other guidelines for security, the approach to after-hours lighting will be influenced by each school's individual circumstances.

-A school with neighbours in close proximity is likely to benefit from operating lighting after-hours, while a school without any neighbours nearby may see better results from a 'lights out' approach.
+A school with neighbours in close proximity is likely to benefit from operating lighting after hours, in accordance with the principles of Crime Prevention Through Environmental Design (CPTED) (refer to your School Security Advisor (DoE employees only) for more information), while a school without any neighbours nearby may see better results from a 'lights out' approach.